Jaymee-Ericca-7/Online_Library_Management_System/README.md

 # Online_Library_Management_System

 Features added:
-- Create, Update, and Delete Books, Authors, and Genres.
+- Views and working functions for Creating, Updating, and Deleting of Books, Authors, and Genres.

+Currently working on:
+- Create, update, delete of Book Instance
+- specific user assigned as manager, student/teacher, and admin (working on it now - jaymee)

 Features to be added:
 - borrowing-returning system
-- specific user assigned as manager, student/teacher, and admin (working on it now - jaymee)
 - security features indicated in specs
-- search book function (working on it now - jaymee)
+- search book function (will work on this - jaymee)